Thefrank/freebsd-dotnet-runtime-nightly/README.md

 Where???
 - Here: https://dev.azure.com/IFailAt/freebsd-dotnet-runtime-nightly/_build?definitionId=17

+Things are missing!
+- Every 2-3 weeks the build will break because of upstream dependencies requiring updates.
+I can usually get to this within a day.
+If I get too far behind open a ticket.

 So, What environment is this actually run under?
 - FreeBSD 13.1-pCurrent AMD64 inside a jail under TrueNAS 13.1